elevont/ontprox/README.md

     https://github.com/hoijui/ontprox/actions)

-A tiny HTTP service that allows to fetch an [RDF] [ontology] that is available in one/a few format(s), in others.
+A tiny HTTP service that allows to fetch an [RDF] [ontology] in a variety of different formats
+(e.g. RDF/XML, JSON-LD, Turtle, ...),
+as long as it is available in one of them.

 For example, an ontology is served under IRI/URI
 <https://w3id.org/someorg/ont/thisone>